redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 _[Stuart Harris](../) — 23rd June 2020_

 For a while I've been wondering how practical it is to use [Rust][rust] both for web applications (and services) on the server _and_ for web UI in the browser.
 So I've been spending quite a lot of time exploring the developer experience, whilst trying to understand whether Rust in the browser is actually a good idea!
-TLDR; it just works and it's a wonderful experience!.
+TLDR; it just works and it's a wonderful experience!

 ## Some background